We're going to cover the following topics on this page:

 An example of feeling a motion would be how we handled the windows in our song Light of Christmas.
 We felt like a bounce was a prominent feel in many parts of the song so we gave it a prominent place in the windows.
 We usually consider the windows for static or slowly changing effects but for this songs they get to be stars in the show.

 Looking for Opportunities to Repeat Motions

 An example of this can be found in our song Wizards in Winter.
-For the last third of the song, where there is a lot of movement the arches, wreaths, spinners and half spinner are all doing the exact same motion.
-Since the props are shaped differently the motion looks different but trust me when I tell you it's the exact same motion.
+For the last third of the song, where there is a lot of movement, the arches, wreaths, spinners and half spinner are all doing the exact same motion.
+Since the props are shaped differently the motion looks different.
+I was able to just copy and paste, so trust me when I tell you it's the exact same motion.

 Using Light-O-Rama to Sequence